The 5 ‘Jewels’ of Mandopop: China’s Joker Xue is the newly minted gem

 Call them the “Jewels” of Mandopop, as their names all begin with the letter J.

 And Chinese singer Joker Xue recently joined the echelons of this elite group of entertainers, after selling out all three nights of his Extraterrestrial World Tour concerts here on Jan 5, 6 and 7 at the Singapore Indoor Stadium.
-Within hours of their release in October, all 24,000 tickets were snapped up.
+Within hours of their release in October and November, all 24,000 tickets were snapped up.

 The Straits Times sizes up the sought-after quintet’s shining achievements.